worldofsteelcraft/custompacks/README.md

 ---
 ## Guides for pushing announcements, events, and patchnotes
-- Autodeployment is available, but keep in mind that you should do deployments by off peak unless it's hotfix
+~~- Autodeployment is available, but keep in mind that you should do deployments by off peak unless it's hotfix~~Autodeployment is disabled for a while